samuelcanon/Exploratory-Data-Analysis-Hospital-Length-of-Stay-Python/README.md

 These are exclusions with explicit reasons:

-- **No complexity/risk score:** any weighting would be arbitrary and indefensible. num_conditions is used instead — transparent, one-sentence explanation.
+- **No complexity/risk score:** any weighting would be arbitrary and indefensible. num_conditions is used instead.
 - **No cost estimate:** the dataset has no charge or payer data.
 Any figure would be LOS multiplied by a made-up rate.
-- **No readmission rate:** no patient identifier exists to link encounters to the same individual.
+- **No readmission rate caculated:** no patient identifier exists to link encounters to the same individual.
+Microsoft's definition of recount is readmissions within 180 days during data generation but no linkage is provided.
+Therefore, it can not be independently verified or calculated.
 - **No ML/prediction:** this dataset is commonly used for regression tutorials.
-The descriptive version is rarer and demonstrates exploratory workflow before        modelling.
+The descriptive version rather demonstrates solid exploratory workflow before modelling.
 - **No outlier removal:** stays of 10-17 days are clinically plausible.
 Date arithmetic confirmed all values are internally consistent.

 -------

 ## rcount Definition

-rcount is defined as readmissions within 180 days per Microsoft's data dictionary.
+rcount is defined as readmissions within 180 days per Microsoft.
 It is used here as an indicator only.
 The data is synthetic,  it is not a verified clinical metric.

-Values of '5+' are encoded as 5 (top-coded). rcount = 5
+Values of '5+' are encoded as 5. rcount = 5
 represents '5 or more prior admissions', not exactly 5.

 -------